mgiulini/github_workshop/README.md

   git clone https://github.com/YOUR_USERNAME/...
   ```

-  substitute this dummy address with the one you just copied.
+  Substitute this dummy address with the one you just copied.
 You will be asked for your credentials: once you provide them, the download will start and you will have a local copy of the repository on your laptop!

 ## Exercise 2.
 Add, Commit, Push